-- 2. All commitments and impact mitigating actions volunteered by the developer in the Application for Development Approval and supplementary documents which that are not in conflict with conditions or stipulations specifically enumerated above are incorporated by reference into this Development Order.
+- 2. All commitments and impact mitigating actions volunteered by the developer in the Application for Development Approval and supplementary documents that are not in conflict with conditions or stipulations specifically enumerated above are incorporated by reference into this Development Order.
 These documents include, but are not limited to the following: - (a) Pelican Landing Application for Development Approval, stamped Received October 26, 1992; - (b) Pelican Landing DRI sufficiency response, stamped Received February 5, 1993; - (c) Pelican Landing DRI sufficiency response, stamped Received July 6, 1993; - (d) Pelican Landing DRI sufficiency response, dated September 16, 1993; and - (e) Pelican Landing DRI sufficiency response, stamped Received November 22, 1993. - 3.
-Map H, last revised May 27, 1997 March 1, 1998 and stamped received June 13, 1997 June 17, 1998, is attached hereto as Attachment A and is incorporated by reference.
+Map H, dated January 7, 1999, last revised July 7, 1999, and stamped received at the permit counter on July 23 October 7, 1999, is attached hereto as Attachment A and is incorporated by reference.
 It is understood that because it is a concept plan it is very general.
 The boundaries of development areas and location of internal roadways may be modified to accommodate topography, vegetation, market conditions, traffic circulation or other site related conditions as long as they meet local development regulations.
 This provision may not be used to reduce the acreage of the Eco-Park or other open space or preserve acreages.
 It is understood that the precise wetland boundaries are determined by the U.S. Army Corps of Engineers, SFWMD, FDEP and Lee County. - 4.
 The Development Order is binding upon the developer(s) and its assignees or successors in interest.
 Where the Development Order refers to the Bayside Improvement District, lot owners, business owners, or other specific reference, those provisions are binding on the entities or individuals referenced.
-Those portions of this Development Order which that clearly apply only to the project developer are binding upon any builder/developer who acquires any tract of land within Pelican Landing DRI. - 5.
+Those portions of this Development Order that clearly apply only to the project developer are binding upon any builder/developer who acquires any tract of land within Pelican Landing DRI. - 5.
 The terms and conditions set out in this document constitute a basis upon which the developer and the County may rely in future actions necessary to implement fully the final development contemplated by this Resolution and Development Order.